Which Bible Version Is Best?

 The team of 47 scholars who translated the KJV did an excellent job.

-was published.
+since then.
 Many KJV words and phrases, such as Lord of hosts, sabaoth,

 emerods and concupiscence, would not be meaningful to